Sighmantaneous/soc_d-v_project/index.md

 This is the VGAsync file that was provided to us.
 It was not altered in anyway.
 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153452.png">

-This file generates the horizontal and vertical sync as well as the pixel parameters required to display at 640 x 480 via VGA by using counters to compare to timing paramters
+This file generates the horizontal and vertical sync as well as the pixel parameters required to display at 640 x 480 via VGA by using counters to compare to timing parameters

-It is an implementation of the following
+It is an implementation of the following diagram.

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/RasterProcess.png">